2023 Austin Families Association Conference

 Speakers and workshops • Saturday evening Dinner

-A block of rooms has been reserved, at the conference rate, for the nights of Monday, September 26th through Sunday, October 2nd.
-Reservations at the conference rate must be made by August 26th or before the group block is sold-out, whichever comes first.
-After this date, reservations will be accepted on a space available basis at regular room rates.
-So, make your reservations early!!
+A block of rooms has been reserved, at the conference rate, for the nights of Wednesday, October 11th through Saturday, October 14th .
+The conference rate will be honored 1 day before and 1 day after the official event dates of October 11th – 14th.
+Reservations must be made by September 18th or before the group block is sold-out, whichever comes first.
+After this date, reservations will be accepted on a space available basis, so make your reservations early!!